jianyangqt/gsmr_doc/README.md

 * [nodejs](https://nodejs.org/en/download/)
 * [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html)

 These packages have to be installed once.
+The build process has to be done in Mac or Linux. **No Windows support currently**

 ## Install
 ```